Nisherpa/CSE20/index.md

      -max("python")->'y'
      -max("It's done!")-> 't'

 String Method Split()
 -takes in a delimeter(separator) as the parameter -Dividies the string into several substrings.
 It divides strings into parts(tokens) according to the delimiter positions in the string and returns a list of the strings(tokens).
 -Delimeter is an arbitrary chosen string (usually one character) that determines the boundary of tokens
 -Example:
-  -"a::b::c".split("::")-> ["a","b","c"]
+ ->"a::b::c".split("::")-> ["a","b","c"]